General Questions

 The FSA does not supervise or regulate the foreign exchange market.
 This falls under the purview of the Central Bank of Seychelles.

-International Trade Zone
+International Trade Zone and Hire Purchase

 The International Trade Zone is created by an Act of parliament namely, the international Trade Zone Act, 1995 designed to cater for the need of redistribution and exportation of goods and services and it is geared towards exportation, while encouraging the inflows of foreign direct investment.